versx/WhMgr/README.md

         // Minimum acceptable IV value for Pokemon if not ultra rare (Unown, Lake Trio) "minIV": 100
     },
+    // Needed if you want to use the address lookup DTS "gmapsKey": "",
     // Log webhook payloads to a file for debugging "debug": false,
     // Only show logs with higher or equal priority levels (Trace, Debug, Info, Warning, Error, Fatal, None)